ArnavVarshney/SLR_Lab_Hindi/README.md

-# SLR_Lab_Hindi
-Python backend code for a PhD project on Hindi literacy at SLR Lab, HKU
+Python backend code for a PhD project on Indic language literacy at SLR Lab, HKU